 28 "Further, which of you, intending to build a tower, does not sit down first and calculate the cost, whether he has enough to complete it?
-29 This so he does not lay a foundation without being able to finish, and all who see it begin to ridicule him, 30 saying, 'This man began to build and was not able to finish!'
+29 This so he does not lay a foundation without being able to finish, and all who see it begin to sent into the city, then out to the countryside.